Johnny2late/react-search-crow/README.md

 1. Clone the repository.
 2. Install the dependencies using npm install.
-3. Start the development server using npm start.
+3. Start the development server using npm watch.
 4. Open the project in your browser at http://localhost:3000.

 ## Contribution

 If you find any problems or have suggestions for improvement.
 Feel free to submit a pull request.
+Create issues.
 Email me at german.work11@gmail.com